MMGameslogo MMGames

 }

-To write numbers directly to a file, use the fwrite function.
+To write numeric values directly to a file, use the `fwrite` function.

-Assign the number to be written to a variable and specify the address of the variable.
+Store the numerical value entered into a variable and then specify the address of that variable.

 The size of an item can be determined using the sizeof operator.

-If you only want to write variables, the number of items can be 1 for now.
+If you're just writing variables, the number of items can be 1 for now.

-The following program writes the number 100 to the test.dat file.
+The following program writes the number 100 to the file test.dat.

 #include <stdio.h>